University of Queensland: Other locations

+Governance and structure

 The University of Queensland is organised into a number of divisions for academic, administrative and logistical purposes.

-Governance
+University Senate

 The senate is the governing body of The University of Queensland and consists of 22 members from the university and community.
 The senate is led by the chancellor and deputy chancellor, elected by the senate.
 The University of Queensland Act 1998 grants the senate wide powers to appoint staff, manage and control university affairs and property and manage and control finances to promote the university's interests.